Indiana Jones Epic Stunt Spectacular!

-Indiana Jones Epic Stunt Spectacular! is a live amusement show at Disney's Hollywood Studios at the Walt Disney World in Florida.
-Based on the popular and successful Indiana Jones film franchise, it includes various stunts and live reenacted scenes from the series's first film, Indiana Jones and the Raiders of the Lost Ark.
+Indiana Jones Epic Stunt Spectacular! is a live amusement show at Disney's Hollywood Studios at Walt Disney World in Orlando, Florida that opened on August 25, 1989.
+Based on the popular and successful Indiana Jones film franchise, it includes various stunts and live reenacted scenes from the series's first film, Raiders of the Lost Ark.
 It is executive produced by George Lucas and directed by Jerry Rees, with stunt coordination by Glenn Randall.
-As part of the show prior to the Covid-19 pandemic, selected audience members 18 and older were invited to participate as extras in certain scenes.